bpoole53/group-project-3-fake-store/README.md

 ## Starter Code Used

-A step by step MERN setup was provided instructor Gary Almes as part of the class lessons.
+A step-by-step MERN setup was provided by instructor Gary Almes as part of the class lessons.
 This was utilized and can be found in the 2nd commit.

 ## Authors